 How Does Vacuum Excavation Work?

-For most contractors, it’s important to understand how vacuum evacuation works and what benefit it provides.
+For most contractors, it’s important to understand how vacuum excavation works and what benefit it provides.
 Here we take a closer look at why this is the safe, efficient and cost-effective method for fast evacuation in any situation.

-Our vacuum evacuation trucks come in various sizes but they all carry a remote control boom that is responsible for sucking up the debris from the excavated area.
+Our vacuum excavation trucks come in various sizes but they all carry a remote control boom that is responsible for sucking up the debris from the excavated area.
 It’s a much faster process and one that is a lot safer than manual digging or other approaches.

 The truck is moved into position and the remote control boom is moved towards the section to be excavated.
 It is normally positioned about 6 to 8 inches over the excavation area.
 The vacuum fans are then switched on to start the suction process.